What is this training about?

 This TEDx talk by David Phillips also provides some useful guidance on designing an effective slideshow.

 In terms of your audio content, the decision to write a script or just prepare notes is a personal one, and there are benefits to each.
 A script would help to ensure you don’t miss any important points, and can be uploaded subsequently to provide a transcript or be used as the basis for video captions.
 However, it can lead to a somewhat less engaging delivery if you are not used to reading a script.
 Using notes can lead to a more natural-sounding delivery, but is more likely to lead to tangents and backtracking if you forget to mention something important and don’t want to re-record.
 It can also mean a heavy reliance on automatically generated captions, which may struggle with some terminology or acronyms.
 Whichever option you choose, the quality of the audio is of vital importance.
 Try to use the best mic you have access to, and do your best to avoid rustling paper, clicking the mouse while you talk, and so on.

 How long should my videos be?

 This is a very difficult question to answer.
 Studies show that engagement with recorded lectures drops off sharply after just a few minutes, so a shorter video would usually be a better option.
-However, some concepts will take time to communicate in this format, and so a longer video may well be necessary in some circumstances.
+However, some concepts will take time to communicate in this format, so a longer video may well be necessary in some circumstances.
 Perhaps the simplest advice is to make the video no longer than it needs to be, to avoid trying to squeeze too much into any one video, and to explore other options for delivering content.
-A face to face lecture does not have to be replaced with an equivalent length of online videos, for example.
+A face-to-face lecture does not have to be replaced with an equivalent length of online videos, for example.
 Discussion boards, guided reading, interactive resources and other options may present useful alternatives, and in some cases may have affordances that encourage deeper learning.